-Impact WILD-1: Substantial adverse effect (i.e., loss or removal), either directly or through habitat modifications, on wildlife species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service (the following impact analysis is subdivided into lettered components, and special-status species are grouped together when they utilize the same land cover types or impacts are similar)
+Impact WILD-1: Substantial adverse effect (i.e., loss or removal), either directly or through habitat modifications, on wildlife species identified as a candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service (the following impact analysis is subdivided into lettered components, and special-status species are grouped together where appropriate)

 Summary tables showing permanent and temporary impacts on modeled habitat for special-status species by alternative are included for each group of special-status wildlife discussed below.
-Appendix 10C, Special-Status Wildlife Impacts Tables, has detailed tables showing permanent and temporary impacts on modeled habitat for special-status species by Project component.
+Appendix 10C, Wildlife Impact Tables, has detailed tables showing permanent and temporary impacts on modeled habitat for special-status species by Project component.

 Under the No Project Alternative, no new Project facilities would be constructed or operated.
 As described in Section 10.2, Environmental Setting, special-status wildlife species and their habitats are known or have the potential to occur in the Project area.
 Because there would be no construction or operation of new Project facilities under the No Project Alternative, there would be no temporary or permanent impacts on special-status wildlife or their habitats.
-In addition, under the No Project Alternative, the operation of existing facilities, such as TC Canal, RBPP, and GCID Main Canal, would continue.
-The owner/operators of these facilities would operate within the conditions and requirements of existing permits and agreements meant to protect special-status wildlife species.
-Finally, activities that currently occur within the study area such as grazing or other rural agricultural activities would continue and may result in effects on special-status wildlife species but would do so in the context of existing regulations, requirements, and activities.

 The No Project Alternative would not result in a substantial adverse effect, either directly or through habitat modifications, on special-status wildlife species.
-There would be no impact/no effect.
+There would be no impact.